 ALM (Application Lifecycle Management) is a well-known Test Management tool and it helps you to maintain quality and control of app development.
-ALM is now integrated with Opkey Web.
-By using it, users can map their Opkey Test Cases with the ALM Test plan or Requirement.
-The status of the mapped Test Plan or Requirement would be changed as per the result of the Opkey Test case.
-It also allows user to log an automatic bug in ALM, in case of failure of Opkey Test Case.
+ALM is now integrated with OpKey Accelerator.
+By using it, users can map their OpKey Test Cases with the ALM Test plan or Requirement.
+The status of the mapped Test Plan or Requirement would be changed as per the result of the OpKey Test case.
+It also allows user to log an automatic bug in ALM, in case of failure of OpKey Test Case.

 Need of ALM:

 Managing the development of an application lifecycle is very important in the Agile environment.
-In order to maintain the quality and control of app development, Agile teams require application lifecycle management software and ALM is one of the well-known tool in this category.
+In order to maintain the quality and control app development, Agile teams require application lifecycle management software and ALM is one of the well-known tools in this category.
 It not only allows you to log bugs but much more than that.
-It facilitates you to create a Test plan, Test Requirement, Test Sets, Test Runs etc and map them with your Test Case.
-The mapped Test Plans, Test Requirements and Defects are being updated as per the execution result of your mapped Test Case.
+It facilitates you to create a Test Plan, Test Requirements, Test Sets, Test Runs, etc and map them with your Test Case.
+The mapped Test Plans, Test Requirements, and Defects get updated as per the execution result of your mapped Test Case.
 It ensures key tasks throughout the lifecycle are logged, completed and tested.
-By keeping these advantages in mind, ALM has now been integrated with Opkey.
+By keeping these advantages in mind, ALM has now been integrated with OpKey Accelerator.

 QC/ALM Settings window opens.
 Fill valid URL, Username and Password of your ALM server and click on Authenticate.

-Once, your credentials have been authenticated successfully, Domain and Project Name fields appears.
+Once, your credentials have been authenticated successfully, Domain and Project Name fields appear.